Flymetothemoon93/GMFPIdentifier/README.md

 pip install -r requirements.txt

-3. Prepare your input protein sequence file in FASTA format.
+3. Install HMMER and Bedtools: Make sure hmmer and bedtools are installed and available in your system path.

-4. Run the tool with your input file: python src/main.py --input your_protein_sequences.fasta --output results
+4. Run the tool with your input files: python src/main.py --input your_protein_sequences.fasta --annotation final_annotation.gff --output results